flaurencin/ciscomation/README.rst

 Because they are interactive.

-.. [*] Running a maintenance in pultiprocess may lead to a disaster if you did not test it before.
+.. [note] Running a maintenance in pultiprocess may lead to a disaster if you did not test it before.